binste/hypernotes/README.md

 The notes are then saved with a *Store* instance, which uses a json file.
 Due to this, you should only add [json-serializable objects](https://docs.python.org/3/library/json.html#py-to-json-table) + *datetime.datetime* instances to a *Note*.

-A note is uniquely identifiable by its `identifier` attribute, which is the start datetime as a string (e.g. `"2019-05-21T11-03-20"`).
+A note is uniquely identifiable by its `identifier` attribute.

 ## Add a note
 ```python